willmagna/bullmq-basics/README.md

     yarn run dev

 You can run worker in a separate project like another server in production.
-Go to https://github.com/willmagna/bullmq-worker and
+Go to https://github.com/willmagna/bullmq-worker and run the project locally

 ### Run the project in Docker Container